Table of Contents

 It depends.
 Chapter 7 is liquidation bankruptcy.
 It’s supposed to be a fair system.
 They don’t take the shirt off your back.
 But if you have lots of fancy shirts, they might take them out of your closet.
 Sit down and talk to a AV bankruptcy lawyer to find out what can be protected in your unique situation.
 Just for fun, I answer some specific ‘can I keep in Chapter 7‘ liquidation questions.

-What is the 341 Meeting of Creditors.
+The 341 Meeting of Creditors

 The 341(a) meeting of creditors is a mandatory hearing you attend.
 You testify under oath.
 Your creditors get to ask you questions while you’re under oath and can’t lie without risk of going to jail.
 You will be nervous.
 You want your lawyer there.
 Most bankruptcy attorneys from the Antelope Valley or Santa Clarita don’t attend the 341 meeting.
 But I do.

-Do I need to reaffirm
+Do I need to reaffirm debt

 Reaffirmation is where you undo what the bankruptcy is trying to do.